chung-leong/zigar/zigar-runtime/README.md

 Zigar will automatically provide the allocator.
 It allocates memory from the JavaScript engine in the form of `ArrayBuffer`.
-The allocator should only be used for returning data to the caller and not other purposes, as it is not able to free memory (discarded blocks must await garbage collection).
+The allocator should only be used for returning data to the caller and not other purposes as it is not able to free memory (discarded blocks must wait for garbage collection).

 The Zig slice `[]const u8` is represented by an object on the JavaScript side.
 To get the actual